ekote/Build-Your-First-End-to-End-Lakehouse-Solution/start/start.md

 ![Login](../media/start/13.jpg)

 ## 14. Name Your Workspace
 Give your new workspace a name, adhering to the provided naming convention.
-Verify the name and click `Apply.` Refer to the [Naming conventions](#naming-conventions) for guidance.
+Verify the name and click `Apply.` Follow the naming convention and assign a name: `urban-innovation-deNNN`, where `NNN` represents the number assigned to you.
+For example, `urban-innovation-de001` (Estera’s workspace).

 ![Login](../media/start/14.jpg)

 ## 15. Workspace Creation Complete